HussainiLab/BinConverter/README.md

 4) PeakUtils
 5) Matplotlib

-*Note: it has been tested on Windows, and should be compatible on other OS’, however they have not been tested*
+*Note: it has been tested on Windows, and should be compatible on other OS?, however they have not been tested*

 ### Installing
 After you have finished installing the